Travel.State.Gov > International Travel > Learn About Your Destination > Rwanda International Travel Information

 Accidents: Call the police and remain inside the vehicle until they arrive.
 If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed directly to the nearest police station to report the incident.
 Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Rwanda, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Rwanda’s Civil Aviation Authority for compliance with International Civil Aviation Organization aviation safety standards.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Rwanda’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization aviation safety standards for oversight of Rwanda’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.